“I’d rather write than burn.” – Tasha Keeble

 Upon graduating with my MA in Social Innovation from the University of San Diego in 2019, I started teaching at Fullerton College.
 There I guide students in obtaining their Spanish Language Media Certificate, teaching courses in beginning and advanced levels of reporting for Spanish-language news outlets.
 Because my graduate research focused heavily on race and gender parity in newsrooms, my students get to learn a little bit more –sometimes for the first time- about the much needed work to further diversify our newsrooms.

-Call me old-fashioned: I strongly believe in the journalistic written word and how it can change societies for the better.
-However, this can only be achieved when the person telling the story is able to connect with the individuals and communities that are being portrayed.
+Call me old-fashioned: I strongly believe in the journalistic written word and how it can be a driving force for change.
+However, this can only be achieved when the person telling the story is able to genuinely understand and portray the individuals and communities whose stories are being told.

 Click here to learn more about diversity in US newsrooms.